UlyssesInvictus/QuizDB/client/src/md/about.md

 ## Tech Specs

-QuizDB is hosted on Heroku, using a Namecheap DNS.
+QuizDB is hosted on Heroku, connected to a Namecheap DNS.
 It uses React to compile its frontend client, which connects through a proxy to a Rails-powered backend API.

-Both the frontend and backend live in the following repository: https://github.com/UlyssesInvictus/QuizDB.
+Both the frontend and backend live in the following repository: [https://github.com/UlyssesInvictus/QuizDB](https://github.com/UlyssesInvictus/QuizDB).

 The repo is open source.
 If you'd like to contribute, please fork the repo and make a pull request.
+You can find full tech specs and contribution guidelines in the README at the base of the repo.

 ## Contact